Oct 7, 2019

 The scale can be found in their Search Quality Rating Guidelines document, on page 85.

 According to Google, mobile users are five times more likely to abandon a task if a site isn’t optimized for mobile.
 This means that making your site mobile-friendly is crucial for both conversions and SEO.

 With usability, it’s easy to end up focusing on how your site functions for desktop users (as you’re likely to be doing all your testing and tweaking on a computer).
-Mobile usability is crucially important, though, and Google’s focus on this when addressing “user needs” reflects its broader move toward mobile-first indexing.
+Mobile usability is crucially important, though, and Google’s focus on this when addressing “user needs” reflects their broader move toward mobile-first indexing.

-Often, good design is a simple design.
+Often, good design is simple design.
 Your site doesn’t need to be complex and flashy in order to impress.

 The acronym “KISS” stands for “Keep it Simple, Stupid” (or, if you prefer “Keep it Short and Simple”).
 It means that your site should be easy to understand.
 That could include things like: